+Figure Captions

 Figure 1.
-Visualization of the spatiotemporal component of a GLMM with (top row) and without (bottom row) a spatial trend.
-The panels show spatiotemporal fields representing variation in population density over five years.
-When a spatial trend is present, some regions develop systematically higher (red) or lower (blue) density over time.
-When a spatial trend is absent, spatial deviations from year-to-year are independent.
+Visualization of how the spatial distribution of population density changes over time when the temporal response differs among locations.
+Predictions are shown from the spatial and temporal random effects of a GLMM with (top row) and without (bottom row) a spatially varying temporal trend (i.e., local trend).
+Each panel shows a field representing the spatial variation in population density, and the columns show how these patterns change over time (e.g., five years).
+When a spatially varying temporal trend is present, some regions develop systematically higher (red) or lower (blue) density over time.
+In contrast, when a spatially varying temporal trend is absent, spatial deviations from year-to-year are independent.
 For this example, we have omitted all other sources of variability and error for simplicity.